-The 20 minute preview offers an introduction to the tone and premises of the work, featuring an historical review of a 19th century anti-trafficking campaigns.
+The 20 minute preview offers an introduction to the tone and premises of the work, featuring an historical review of early 20th century anti-trafficking campaigns.
 This introduction demonstrates the way the historic “White Slavery” moral panic and current anti-trafficking campaigns have been largely responsible for prostitution prohibitionism, racial discrimination, and xenophobic immigration legislation.
 Additional segments comprise the feature length work and library which includes portrayal of contemporary facets of the impact of anti-trafficking on sex workers, highlighting United States colonialism and domestic discrimination.

 Short discussion videos (right hand column) are available now.
 Subscriber videos are password protected.
 Contact: Collateral Damage Resources and Support at (415) 857-5425 and info [ ] sexworkermedialibray.org for passwords and information.

 “When I first heard about the resurgence of the white slavery/trafficking framework, I knew that I had to show how this moral panic has historically resulted in discriminatory immigration policies, increased criminalization of people of color and sex workers, and little recourse for individuals who are victims of forced labor.”